Specially designed to support women from the early post natal period to pre-crawling bubs.

 You can join these classes as soon after your birth as you feel ready.
 No previous yoga experience required.
-You can use any class credits remaining from pregnancy yoga.

 Includes short video of foundation pelvic floor practise (and written version) plus option to join WhatsApp chat with other mums in your group.